-The opposing wall held a formidable double-door.
+The opposing wall held a formidable double door.
 It stretched the height of the room and arched at the top.
-A large skull, from some kind of monster with elongated jaw and black fangs, was set at the center of the door, looking all intimidating-like.
+A large skull from some kind of monster with an elongated jaw and black fangs was set at the center of the door, looking all intimidating-like.

 There was a message beneath the skull.
 It was chiseled there in the heavy stonework, using a gothic style of lettering.
 And the message surely didn’t help the intimidation factor.

 Those who travel past this point will die a horrific death.

 This is getting interesting.

 A door with a warning meant there was something on the other side worth protecting.

 He was giddy despite the exhaustion that crept through his brain, making his eyelids heavy.
 Pure anticipation was an electric buzz, ready to unwrap this mystery, whether or not it meant a painful end.

 “You know, you can just call me Dhane, right?”